 The Consortium MMT operates four programs:

-• Our bi-annual Epitome of Soul Awards benefit concert;
+• The Epitome of Soul Award benefit concert.

 Beverly C. Robertson is currently a Principal at TRUST Marketing & Communications, but is the recently retired President of the National Civil Rights Museum who led the Museum for 17 years through a period of monumental growth and development; advancing its presence from a local/regional touchstone to a global institution.
 Beverly is a successful entrepreneur, a seasoned corporate executive, a strategic non-profit leader and an extremely savvy fundraiser who has successfully raised funds for capital campaigns, non-profit causes, and special events for a wide range of organizations.

 While at the National Civil Rights Museum, Beverly was committed to connecting the lessons of the movement to a new generation of learners and positioning Memphis and its involvement in America’s Civil Rights Story as central to the dialogue about the struggle.
 Beverly raised $43M over her tenure at the museum, which included the completion of an expansion of the Museum ($11M) and a capital and endowment campaign ($32M).
 This capital campaign elevated the museum to world class status and enhanced educational programming.
 Through the technological enhancements, visitors are vicariously placed in pivotal moments of the movement through the use of artifacts, automation and interactive technology.